junglesta/junglestar/src/content/intro/sustainable-by-design.md

 Never too busy again.

-Efficient by design: simple updates, low resource consumption, more time for what matters.
+**Efficient by design**: simple updates, low resource consumption, more time for what matters.

-Easy-to-use doesn't mean effective.
-Is your DIY solution truly performing?
+Easy-to-use doesn't mean **effective**.
+Is your lowcost solution actually **performing**?

-DIY marketing vs. professional expertise - can small businesses compete?
-Successful entrepreneurs know when to delegate and focus.
+DIY Marketing vs. Expertise.
+How can small businesses compete?

+Successful entrepreneurs know when to **delegate** and focus.

-We make outsourcing easy - empowering managers, liberating owners"
+We make outsourcing easy, **empowering managers**, liberating owners.